Palio Expert 2 Table Tennis Bat Review

 Our Rating: 4.2/5

 Ratings can be misleading.
-For a beginner, the Palio Expert 2 is a 10/10, however, for even an intermediate level player, a Palio Expert 2 will not be a good purchase.
-However, all things considered, we rate the Palio Expert 2 as high as 8 because it is quite cheap, and you get a lot of good things.
+For a beginner, the Palio Expert 2 is a 10/10; however, for even an intermediate-player, a Palio Expert might not be a good purchase.
+However, all things considered, we rate the Palio Expert 2 as high as 8 because it is quite cheap, and you get a lot of good things, including good spin, more control, more speed and so on.

 Frequently Asked Questions